 Selection of Successful Bid

 Selection.
-Before the conclusion of the Auction, the Monitor, in consultation with CFFI, will: (a) review each Qualified Bid, considering the factors set out in Section 8 of the SISP and, among other things, (i) the amount of consideration being offered and, if applicable, the proposed form, composition and allocation of same, (ii) the value of any assumption of liabilities or waiver of liabilities not otherwise accounted for in prong (i) above; (iii) the likelihood of the Qualified Party’s (Parties’) ability to close a transaction within forty-five (45) of the Auction (including factors such as the transaction structure and execution risk, including conditions to, timing of, and certainty of closing; termination provisions; availability of financing and financial wherewithal to meet all commitments; and required governmental or other approvals), (iv) the likelihood of the Court’s approval of the Successful Bid(s), (v) the net benefit to CFFI and (vi) any other factors the Monitor may reasonably deem relevant; and (b) identify the highest or otherwise best bid(s) received at the Auction (the “Successful Bid(s)” and the Qualified Party(ies) making such bid, the “Successful Party(ies)”).
+Before the conclusion of the Auction, the Monitor and the Sale Advisor, in consultation with CFFI, will: (a) review each Qualified Bid, considering the factors set out in Section 98 of the SISP and, among other things, (i) the amount of consideration being offered and, if applicable, the proposed form, composition and allocation of same, (ii) the value of any assumption of liabilities or waiver of liabilities not otherwise accounted for in prong (i) above; (iii) the likelihood of the Qualified Party’s (Parties’) ability to close a transaction within forty-five (45) of the Auction (including factors such as the transaction structure and execution risk, including conditions to, timing of, and certainty of closing; termination provisions; availability of financing and financial wherewithal to meet all commitments; and required governmental or other approvals), (iv) the likelihood of the Court’s approval of the Successful Bid(s), (v) the net benefit to CFFI and (vi) any other factors the Monitor and the Sale Advisor may reasonably deem relevant; and (b) identify the highest or otherwise best bid(s) received at the Auction (the “Successful Bid(s)” and the Qualified Party(ies) making such bid, the “Successful Party(ies)”).

 Acknowledgement.
-The Successful Party(ies) shall complete and execute all agreements, contracts, instruments or other documents evidencing and containing the terms and conditions upon which the Successful Bid(s) were made within one business day of the Successful Bid(s) being selected as such, unless extended by the Monitor in its sole discretion, subject to the milestones set forth in Section 7 of the SISP.
+The Successful Party(ies) shall complete and execute all agreements, contracts, instruments or other documents evidencing and containing the terms and conditions upon which the Successful Bid(s) were made within one business day of the Successful Bid(s) being selected as such, unless extended by the Monitor in its sole discretion, subject to the milestones set forth in Section 87 of the SISP.